mpro34/OpenEngine/README.md

 This engine will be created using GLFW for window and opengl context creation as well as input management.
 Over a past engine I created using SDL for these purposes.
 I am also use GLEW to use the newer OpenGL functions, as well as GLM for vector math libraries.

+I am using GLSL in the `Shaders` directory to program the vertex and fragment shaders.

 ## Getting Started